pauliwag/SYSC3110/README.md

 <br>

 Sameed Mohammed
-> Worked on test classes for all classes in project, added Javadoc comments.
+> Worked on test classes for all classes in project, in particular, worked on the testing logic and structure for GUIController.
+Added Javadoc comments to testing classes.
 Reviewed/edited design decision justufication document.

 <br>